 Where to Stay: Hotel del Coronado

 Even though its bold red turrets are the most defining feature, Hotel del Coronado was the inspiration for Wizard of Oz author L. Frank Baum’s Emerald City.
 Look a little closer, and you’ll see the similarities in its fairytale-like building shapes and setting.
-This fun fact is one of many you’ll discover at the San Diego area’s legendary property, which has been hosting royalty, celebrities, U.S. presidents, and discerning guests since 1888.
+This fun fact is one of many you’ll discover at the San Diego area’s legendary property, one of the best beach resorts in the U.S. and host royalty, celebrities, U.S. presidents, and discerning guests since 1888.

 You’ll have to shell out a pretty penny to stay in one of its “neighborhoods,” but the chance for grandparents to bond with their grandkids amid two centuries of beachfront traditions is priceless.
 A favorite among the hotel’s long-adored experiences are daily beach bonfires, complete with s’mores and sunset views.
 The beach sets the stage for most other activities available to families on skip gen vacations, including organized games, watersports with lessons, and lunch at the tiki hut-style Beach and Taco shack, although the pool and its splurge-worthy cabanas are never too far away, either.